This scripture is from the time that the New Testament of the Bible reached its final form.

 Blog

-Mysteries of the Pistis Sophia, reflection 1, clarifying the context I've
+Mysteries of the Pistis Sophia, reflection 3, approaching the mysteries